-- Improve the competitiveness of EU industry;
+- Improving the competitiveness of EU industry;

-- Maximise benefits to European citizens.
+- Maximising benefits to European citizens.

-The total budget for all the projects, to be carried out from 2015 – 2020, is EUR 101 million.
+The total budget for all the projects, to be carried out from 2021 – 2027, is EUR 43 million.

-Complementarity with H2020
+Complementarity with H2020 and Horizon Europe

 Using the GNSS downstream value chain, it is possible to visualise the logic between the two research and development initiatives as shown in the figure below.